 Each term, in line with the rest of the school, we will submit data to show progress across all the areas of learning, identify gaps across the cohort and highlight any need for additional support or interventions.
 These are moderated across the year group.
 This will be reported to SMT.
-Staff will use their knowledge of each child, discussions with other members of staff, and professional judgement to decide whether each child is 'on track' or an 'area for concern'.
-We use the Development Matters statements to help us form these judgements but recognise that this should not be used as a checklist exercise but instead as a tool to help us make confident judgements as to where are children are in their journey.
-In addition to this, each term we will revisit 1:1 phonics and numeracy assessments to inform planning for the following term.
+Staff will use their knowledge of each child, discussions with other members of staff, and professional judgement to decide whether each child is at the 'expected' level for that particular stage of the year, or 'emerging' (not yet at the expected level).
+Staff record these on tailor-made trackers that have been carefully developed to fit alongside our curriculum, and that reflect our extensive knowledge of child development.